 Alexandria Thompson filed a lawsuit against Spencer just as Recycled Percussion was at the height of being judged on the television show.
 News about his being investigated by police for fraud was made public just as the percussion group competed for the show’s $1 million prize.
 Thompson had had no dealings with the band for about a year — when she saw them on the brink of fame on America’s Got Talent, she came out of nowhere to file the lawsuit.

 Ultimately, Judge Kenneth Brown found that Alexandria Thompson was the one actually stealing from Recycled Percussion’s parent company.
 A team of private investigators hired by Justin Spencer’s lawyers discovered that Thompson was convicted of embezzling roughly $65,000 from a Texas photographer prior to her association with the band.

-The Court concluded that Thompson spent more than $50,000 on herself using the company’s debit card between 2007 and 2008.
+The court in New Hampshire concluded that Thompson spent more than $50,000 on herself using the company’s debit card between 2007 and 2008.
 She also cost them close to $300,000 due to lost revenue and other expenses, according to Court documents.
 Their legal expenses of over $280,000 are also her responsibility.

 Further, Thompson told the band she held a degree from a college in Maryland, but there is no record of her there, according to the school.

 She accessed their website and posted a pornographic picture on it.
 The New Hampshire court ordered her to remove it.

 Thompson, who has more than five aliases, came to access Recycled Percussion’s finances while still under a Texas court order that prohibited her from having any involvement in the finances of any company.